How To Use LyCORIS Models In Stable Diffusion – Quick Guide (+LoRA vs. LyCORIS)

 What exactly is LyCORIS in Stable Diffusion and how does it differ from regular LoRAs, if at all?
 Let’s take a closer look!

 LyCORIS actually stands for Lora beYond Conventional methods, Other Rank adaptation Implementations for Stable diffusion.
 This is a rather lengthy name, isn’t it?
-Let’s see exactly what it refers to.
+Here is exactly what it refers to.

 In other words, LyCORIS is a whole set of a few different fine-tuning methods for Stable Diffusion.
-Fine-tuning in this context means altering a Stable Diffusion based model using different means to be able to achieve certain generation styles that might not be easy to achieve otherwise, if you didn’t know that already.
+Fine-tuning, as a reminder, in this context means altering a Stable Diffusion based model using different means to be able to achieve certain generation styles that might not be easy to achieve otherwise.
 So…

 LyCORIS models allow you to fine-tune Stable Diffusion to your liking affecting the generated image style, much like traditional conventional LoRAs.